joshuawongweichuan/bitbucket-template/minutes/20240808-TeamMeeting.md

 `why was the meeting called?
 Was it just a collaboration / pair programming session?` `what work was planned to be done.`

+Planning meeting to schedule activities done prior to client meeting.
+These incuded detailed reading of project description, and formulating questions for the client.

 ## Item 2

 `what got completed`
+Group contracts and individual deeds got resolved.

 ## Item 3

 `did the project objectives change and what were they?`

+Add details to the planning doc
 | Name | Unikey | Video Link |
 |--|--|--|
 | Team Member 1 | unik1234 | Short List Item 1, Short List Item 2, Short List Item 3, etc |